 - Poor circulation, such as thrombus in the arteries which impede blood to get into the veins of the penis.
 In people over 60 years old, arteriosclerosis problems or hardening of the veins are the main cause of male impotence.

-Diagnosis of sexual impotence
+Diagnosis and treatment for sexual impotence

 More information on impotence.